-It’s true that vinyasa yoga sequences are heavily skewed toward stretching your hamstrings and rarely contain focused strengthening work.
+It’s true that vinyasa yoga sequences are heavily skewed toward stretching your hamstrings and rarely contain focused yoga to strengthen hamstrings work.
 You stretch your hamstrings in every Sun Salutation, Down Dog, Standing Forward Bend and most Standing Poses.
 That’s not to mention the intense opening that you get in postures like Hanumanasana, Reclined Leg Stretch, and most Seated Forward Bends.

 There’s a psychological factor that often exacerbates this dynamic: many students push too hard and overstretch this muscle group due to the (often unconscious) internalized belief that more flexibility is always healthy and desirable.
 Unfortunately, this deeply ingrained mindset can lead to one of the most common and frustrating injuries for a yogi: hamstring tears.

 So, what can you do to bring greater integrity to this muscle group while maintaining a dynamic flow practice?
 Let’s look at the essential anatomy of the hamstrings.
 Then, you’ll learn to take one simple step in your sequencing to bring greater harmony to these muscles.